Como

 Population growth drivers in Como are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Como's population, as of November 2025, is approximately 16,029 people.
-This figure represents a 10.0% increase since the 2021 Census, which reported a population of 14,575.
-The growth was inferred from the estimated resident population of 15,941 in June 2024 and an additional 177 validated new addresses since the Census date.
-This results in a population density of 2,508 persons per square kilometer, placing Como in the upper quartile relative to other locations assessed by AreaSearch.
-The area's growth rate exceeded the national average of 8.9%, indicating it is a regional growth leader.
-Overseas migration contributed approximately 97.1% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Como's population is around 16,256 as of Feb 2026.
+This reflects an increase of 1,681 people (11.5%) since the 2021 Census, which reported a population of 14,575 people.
+The change is inferred from the estimated resident population of 15,941 from the ABS as of June 2024 and an additional 179 validated new addresses since the Census date.
+This population level equates to a density ratio of 2,544 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Como's 11.5% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 97.1% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-By 2041, Como is projected to have an above median population growth of national areas.
-The area is expected to grow by 2,955 persons over this period, reflecting a total gain of 17.9%.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilizing the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Regarding demographic trends, an above-median population growth relative to national areas is projected, with the area expected to grow by 2,955 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 16.2% in total over the 17 years.

 Frequently Asked Questions - Population